 8) What is there to do for our kids?

-Every year, the Feast contracts a quality touring carnival to bring in a variety of games of chance and rides for little and big kids.
-The company we work with cleans their area, maintains all rides to full state inspection for safety.
-Their rides are top quality and not rickety contraptions.
-The carnival area is adjacent to the Feast grounds.
 On Saturday afternoons, special entertainment is brought in for the children: jugglers, clowns, magicians, puppeteers and many more.
-Hot dogs, hamburgers and soft drinks are HALF PRICE on zy afternoons for children (12 and under until 4:00 PM).
+Hot dogs, hamburgers and soft drinks are HALF PRICE on Saturday Afternoon for children (12 and under until 4:00 PM).

 9) Are there any other things we should not miss?